liam-ilan/crumb/README.md

 Find more examples under the `examples` directory.

 ## Syntax
-Crumb utilizes a notably terse syntax defenition.
+Crumb utilizes a notably terse syntax definition.
 The whole syntax can described in 6 lines of EBNF.
 Additionally, there are no reserved words, and only 7 reserved symbols.

 ### EBNF
 ```ebnf